joshlanham/stellar-comet-lab/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       text: |-
-        I’m a PhD researcher in physical oceanography at the University of Cambridge (Department of Earth Sciences, Darwin College).
-My work focuses on Southern Ocean and Atlantic water-mass dynamics and overturning, with particular interest in Antarctic Bottom Water (AABW), Circumpolar Deep Water (CDW), and shelf processes in the Bellingshausen Sea near the Antarctic Peninsula.
+        I’m a PhD researcher in Climate Science / Physical Oceangraphy at the University of Cambridge, Department of Earth Sciences.
+My work focuses on Southern Ocean and Atlantic water-mass dynamics, with particular interest in Antarctic Bottom Water, Circumpolar Deep Water, and shelf processes in the Bellingshausen Sea near the Antarctic Peninsula.

-        Methodologically, I combine observations (GO-SHIP, GLODAP, Argo, autonomous gliders), inverse methods (OMP via *pyompa*), and machine learning (ensemble/random forests) to classify water masses and map their variability.
-I also work with data-assimilating and high-resolution models (ECCO/MITgcm), interpolating temperature–salinity onto neutral density surfaces to study decadal change and uncertainty.
+        Methodologically, I combine observations (GO-SHIP, GLODAP, Argo, autonomous gliders), inverse methods, and machine learning to classify water masses and map their variability.
+I also work with data-assimilating and high-resolution models (ECCO/MITgcm) to study the processes that enable warm water to access ice shelves.

-        I build open, reproducible Python workflows (xarray, dask, scikit-learn, Cartopy) on HPC systems (CSD3) and maintain tooling for large NetCDF/Zarr datasets and glider QC/calibration.
+        I build Python workflows (xarray, dask, scikit-learn, Cartopy) on HPC systems and maintain tooling for large NetCDF/Zarr datasets and glider QC/calibration.
 Current projects include classifying Atlantic water masses from OMP-derived fractions, assessing CDW’s poleward migration, and evaluating implications for AABW contraction and shelf–ice interactions.

         If you’d like to collaborate, please get in touch.
       # Show a call-to-action button under your biography? (optional)